 - Under Page Size & Handling

 - Select Actual Size

 - Select Choose paper source by PDF size

 *US customers only - For additional questions directly related to printing paychecks, see the instructions in our help article Troubleshoot printing paychecks, pay stubs and forms.

 Option 1: Select a check/cheque type and print a sample

-- From the left navigation bar, select Expenses then choose Print Checks on the upper right.
+- Select Print Checks on the upper right.

 - At the bottom of the page, go to Print setup.